Date:

 Online

-The first of this year's series will take place on Wednesday 11th October at 2 pm.
+The first of this year's CORT Autumn/Winter lecture series took place on Wednesday 11th October at 2 pm.

-We will be joined for this event by two expert speakers who will share their insights and experience of the impact of CO in school settings.
+We were delighted to be joined for this event by two expert speakers who shared their insights and experience of the impact of CO in school settings.
 ‘Education, Ventilation, Information: improving air quality in our schools’.

 Nikki James Zellner is a school and CO safety activist and mum of two from the USA.
-Nikki will share with us her very personal experience of being the parent of a child exposed to CO.
+Nikki shared with us her very personal experience of being the parent of a child exposed to CO.

 In February 2020, Nikki experienced first-hand the impact that gaps in CO safety can have on a community when her children, alongside close to 80 others, were poisoned by CO in their commercial daycare setting.
-Nikki's presentation will not only share her story but shine a light on interesting points of data discovered in her post-event research and how she fought the law for safer schools in Virginia (US)…and won.
+Nikki's presentation not only shared her story but also shone a light on interesting points of data discovered in her post-event research and how she fought the law for safer schools in Virginia (US)…and won.

 Our second presenter, Nicola Carslaw is a Professor of Indoor Air Chemistry in the Department of Environment and Geography, at the University of York.